lgpdevtools/sraX/README.md

 ```
 __NOTE:__ You don't need to run `make install`.
 You don't need to install the older version of samtools on your system.

-To install Bio-RNASeq, please see the details provided below.
+To install sraX, please see the details provided below.
 If you encounter an issue when installing Bio-RNASeq please contact your local system administrator.
-If you encounter a bug please log it [here](https://github.com/sanger-pathogens/Bio-RNASeq/issues) or email us at path-help@sanger.ac.uk
+If you encounter a bug please log it [here](https://github.com/lgpdevtools/sraX/issues) or email us at l@gmail.com

 Clone the repo:
 ```